OMCs keep fuel prices unchanged for 10th straight day

-New Delhi, April 25 (IANS) Petrol and diesel prices were unchanged across the four metros for the 10th day in a row.
+New Delhi: Petrol and diesel prices were unchanged across the four metros for the 10th day in a row.

 In the national capital, petrol was sold for Rs 90.40 per litre.